 The symptoms of mesothelioma or other asbestos-related diseases may not appear for 30, 40 or 50 years from the initial exposure to asbestos.
 At Savinis, Kane, & Gallucci, L.L.C., our Pittsburgh pericardial mesothelioma lawyers will take decisive action aimed at helping you recover all available damages.

 As with other forms of mesothelioma, the symptoms of pericardial mesothelioma can be difficult for doctors to detect.
 For example, symptoms can include an irregular heartbeat, chest pain, a cough, a heart murmur, fatigue or difficulty breathing.
 Obviously, these symptoms cover a number of different medical conditions.
 In most cases, doctors will use tests such as magnetic resonance imaging (MRI) and a biopsy to confirm the presence of pericardial mesothelioma.

 Treatment options for pericardial mesothelioma are very limited, and tend to focus on easing the pain associated with the disease.
 Chemotherapy can reduce the size of the tumors inside the pericardium.
 Surgery is very rarely a sound treatment option, due the fact that the tumors are located so close to the heart.

-Call 412-567-4931, toll free at 866-473-7545 or complete our contact form to schedule a free initial consultation.
+Call 412-567-4931 or complete our contact form to schedule a free initial consultation.
 Our attorneys accept all mesothelioma claims on a no-recovery, no-fee basis.
 From our Pittsburgh office, our law firm represents people across Pennsylvania and the United States.